babaralijamali/aes-tool/README.md

 ## Installation
 You can install the package using pip:

-pip install aestools
+pip install aes-tool

-After Installing you will need to execute in command prompt or terminal directly using aestools
+After Installing you will need to execute in command prompt or terminal directly using:

-## Encrypt a text:
-(Select the option to encrypt text, provide the text, and it will generate the encrypted file, key file, and IV file.)

-aestools

-## Decrypt a text:
-(Select the option to decrypt a file, provide the filenames for the encrypted text, key, and IV, and it will decrypt the text.)

-aestools
+aes-tool